 Every year or so I take a look at the publicly traded companies I track from an earnings perspective to see which firms belong in the pack and which don’t.
 I figured that you guys might wonder which companies I monitor, as either indicators of IoT success in different categories or as those I think are interesting because they are building the future of IoT.

 Some, like Amazon or Google, are pretty obvious, and this isn’t an article about the top 10 IoT stocks you should invest in.
+Using websites like Stocktrades.ca will also really help you decide which stocks to invest in.
 Rather, it’s a rundown of the companies I think show us the future of the internet of things.

 Let’s do this.